flyway/flywaydb.org/documentation/placeholders.md

 In addition to regular SQL syntax, Flyway also supports placeholder replacement with configurable pre- and suffixes.
 By default it looks for Ant-style placeholders like `${myplaceholder}`.
 This can be very useful to abstract differences between environments.

+Changing the value of placeholders will cause repeatable migrations to be re-applied on next migrate.

 Flyway also provides default placeholders, whose values are automatically populated:

 - `${flyway:defaultSchema}`